-A description of the fire protection systems and equipment should be provided and include firewater and foam supply systems, deluge systems, hose reels, monitors, hydrants, general and local fire suppression systems, sprinkler systems, fire extinguishers and firefighting equipment, as applicable.
+For marine installations or structures, a description of all fire protection systems and equipment should be provided, and it should include firewater and foam supply systems, deluge systems, hose reels, monitors, hydrants, general and local fire suppression systems, sprinkler systems, fire extinguishers and firefighting equipment, as applicable.
 A reference to the standards that have been applied for the selection, design, installation, operation and maintenance of these systems should be included.
-[Refer to the requirements and associated guidance for production, drilling and accommodations installations under section 134 of the Framework Regulations and for all types of Marine Installations or Structures, sections 26, 27 and 28 of the OHS Regulations]
+[Refer to the requirements and associated guidance for production, drilling and accommodations installations under section 134 of the Framework Regulations and for marine installations or structures, sections 26, 27 and 28 of the OHS Regulations.]